galicae/python-novice/episodes/04-built-in.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Use comments to add documentation to programs.
+## Use comments to add documentation to programs

 ```python
 # This sentence isn't executed by Python.
 adjustment = 0.5   # Neither is this - anything after '#' is ignored.
 ```

-## A function may take zero or more arguments.
+## A function may take zero or more arguments

 - We have seen some functions already --- now let's take a closer look.
 - An *argument* is a value passed into a function.